MyArtGallery

 Fortitude Valley, Brisbane

-B.LOWE Art Gallery occupies a heritage-listed art deco building in Brisbane's Fortitude Valley, housed within the restored Plumridge House complex.
-The gallery operates as a contemporary art space showcasing diverse artistic practices within a historic industrial setting that has been thoughtfully preserved and repurposed for creative enterprise.
+B.LOWE Art Gallery is in a heritage-listed art deco building in Brisbane's Fortitude Valley, inside the restored Plumridge House complex.
+It's a contemporary art gallery in a historic industrial space that's been kept and converted for showing art.

 South Brisbane, Brisbane